Case Study – Use of Safety Tools Allmet Abrasives

 Simplified rigging, only compressed air hoses for connecting the tool.
 We did the job in less time than expected due to a higher capacity than standard tools for mechanical pretreatment.
 (Flap-disc, needle gun, and other standard options) abrasives equipment or grinding tools was not replaced, very little wear.

-Because of faster production method provides cost savings.
-The files are made of special steel and last a long time.
+Because a faster production method provides cost savings, the files are made of special steel and last long.
 The machines are very robust (tough) and long-lasting.
-When we finished this job, the grinding tool is still usable, and you can still use the tool on multiple jobs.
+When we finished this job, the grinding tool was still usable, and you can still use the tool on multiple jobs.

-The tool provides cleanliness and roughness in accordance with the requirements and accordance with NORSOK M 501.
+The tool provides cleanliness and roughness following the requirements and in accordance with NORSOK M 501.
 Clean: St 3 / Sa 2 ½ ref ISO 8501-1.

 Medium-ref ISO 8503.
 The tool works efficiently and provides an excellent surface for the subsequent paint system.
 Tool design gives good rounding of edges to existing intact coating.
-Because of the good roughness profile, the paint system achieves good adhesion to the surface.
+The paint system achieves good surface adhesion because of the excellent roughness profile.

-Low RPM and the teeth design of the abrasive tool provide little breakage during grinding of corrosion or paint.
-This provides little dust problems.
+Low RPM and the teeth design of the abrasive tool provide minor breakage during grinding, corrosion or paint.
+This offers little dust problems.
 The tools have low vibration levels and give little vibration to the operator.
-Old paint is not warmed up to allow dangerous fumes to be released when it’s pretreated.
-The grinding tool is certified as cold work, and it gives no danger of explosion when working in explosion potential areas.
+Old paint is not warmed up to release dangerous fumes when it’s pretreated.
+The grinding tool is certified as cold work and gives no danger of explosion when working in explosion potential areas.

 Statement by the operator after testing equipment:

 The equipment works well.
 It does not create dust issues, and therefore respirator is not needed.
 The equipment provides low noise.
-The tool works easily and required little force to remove paint and rust.
+The tool works efficiently and requires little force to remove paint and rust.
 The equipment is reliable and has no operational problems.
-We removed thick coating effectively.
+We removed the thick coating effectively.
 Working faster with this tool.